Meet the Brain Donation Team

 Research Study Coordinator

 Sports has been a passion of mine, both as a spectator, and individual participant, for as long as I can remember.
-I attended the University of Michigan, where sports, especially Football, is king.
-Being part of 115,000 people watching a game is electric.
-An entire culture is built around it; it's fascinating from psychological, sociological, economic, and health perspectives.
-But at what long and short term physiological cost to the players on field?
-I became interested in CTE, and its research when my dearest friend, who was an offensive lineman in the NFL, said out of the blue, "Sorry if I repeat myself, or forget something we did.
+I attended the University of Michigan, where sports, especially football, is king.
+I became interested in CTE research when my dearest friend, who was an offensive lineman in the NFL, said out of the blue, "Sorry if I repeat myself, or forget something we did.
 My brain doesn't work like it used to."
-My 15-years in health services and clinical research kicked in, and I began searching for as much information as possible to answer: 1) what's going on? and 2) what can we about it?
-It lead me to CTE, and the CTE Center.
-I feel truly fortunate to be a research coordinator for the UNITE Study.
-Contributing with purpose to world, and leaving it better, and more informed than when we entered is vital to making things better.
-My goal is to aid in adding more information for the answers to the questions which lead me to the CTE Center originally, and help other families find resources like those which helped my friend.
+I feel truly fortunate to be a research coordinator for the UNITE Study and contributing to helping families get answers.

 Ray received a Bachelor of Arts in Psychology from Curry College in Milton, Massachusetts, in 2011.
 Ray joined the CTE Center in 2016 after receiving his MS in Neuroscience from Brandeis University in Waltham, Massachusetts.